mapninja/Pixels2Points/section05.md

 ---

 In the final section, we’ll explore how to **visualize and share** your data, and give you ideas for where to go next with your new skills.
-Let me know if you want a version of this section that includes instructions for re-uploading saved files back into geojson.io.

 * [Introduction](https://github.com/mapninja/Pixels2Points/blob/main/readme.md)